|

 The Cognitive Failures Questionnaire (CFQ) is used as a

-sample.
-Its use has not been validated against
+or clinical sample.
+Its use has not been

-the presence or absence of dementia, but it gives
+validated against the presence or absence of dementia,

-a useful overview of which aspects of memory loss
+but it gives a useful overview of which aspects of

 are giving rise to problems.